What Is The Length Of The Arc Shown In Red

 • Differential Arc Length: The concept of differential arc length (ds) is used in calculus to represent an infinitesimally small segment of a curve.
 This concept is essential for calculating line integrals and surface integrals.

-• Applications in Differential Geometry: Arc length plays a crucial role in differential geometry, which studies the geometry of curves and surfaces.
+• Applications in Differential Geometry: Arc length is key here in differential geometry, which studies the geometry of curves and surfaces.
 Concepts like curvature and torsion are related to how the arc length changes along a curve.

 Solved Problems: Putting Knowledge into Practice